Tuesday, 29 April 2014

 A small chapel was attached to the school, and it was there that young Gabriel discovered his love for music, particularly the harmonium.
 He later recalled: "I grew up, a rather quiet well-behaved child, in an area of great beauty...
 But the only thing I remember really clearly is the harmonium in that little chapel.
 Every time I could get away I ran there...
 I played atrociously... but I do remember that I was happy".
 (2)

-EDUCATION At age nine, Fauré's musical gift became apparent to an official who recommended he be sent to Paris.
-In October 1854, his father enrolled him at the École Niedermeyer music college in Paris (also known as the School of Classical and Religious Music), which specialized in training church organists and choirmasters.
+Following her advice and after further encouragement from Simon-Lucien Dufaur de Saubiac, an official who also heard the boy play his father enrolled him in October 1854 at the École Niedermeyer music college in Paris (also known as the School of Classical and Religious Music), which specialized in training church organists and choirmasters.
 He received a scholarship from the bishop of his home diocese and remained a boarder at the school for 11 years.

 Though the school regime was austere with gloomy rooms and mediocre food, the musical education was excellent.
 Among his teachers was Camille Saint-Saëns, who introduced him to the music of Franz Liszt and Richard Wagner and became a lifelong friend and mentor.
 Fauré earned several awards during his education, including prizes in composition, counterpoint, solfege, harmony, and piano, as well as two literary prizes.
 (3)